mrakgr/The-Spiral-Language/readme.md

 Tuple0(var_3, var_8)
 ```

-While language allow variant arguments, Spiral has the ability to specialize methods to their exact arguments and in combination with destructuring to implement variant arguments in a typesafe manner.
+While the language allows variant arguments, Spiral has the ability to specialize methods to their exact arguments and in combination with destructuring to implement variant arguments in a typesafe manner.

 ```
 inl rec foldl f s = function